 I would like to see some data about conflicts and casualties.
 I think SPH would have just looked at absolute number of identifiable conflicts, rather than weighting them.
 Having said that, US invasion of Iraq cost a lot of Iraqi lives.

 I think the main thing to take away from the book, which is related to the purpose of the book is this: is a paradigm of world affairs where civilizational alignments of states are a useful principle to understand international order, fault lines, conflicts, alliances etc. USEFUL? it is not only about predicting conflict, but trying to determine whether culture is an important determinant for state behavior.

 I would argue it's somewhat useful.
-For example, in his book he said that of Turkey aligned itself more with the Muslim world instead of trying to gain admission to the EU white Christian club, they could "do a South Africa" and go from pariah to leader of the Muslim world.
+For example, in his book he said that if Turkey aligned itself more with other Muslim majority countries instead of trying to gain admission to the EU white Christian club, they could "do a South Africa" and go from pariah to leader of fellow Muslims.
 In my opinion, Turkey under Erdogan and Davutoglu has done precisely that.

 Al Qaeda has also accentuated a latent fault line between the US and Muslim countries - look at their defense spending, immigration policies, special registration for Muslims, extraordinary rendition policies targeting Muslims anywhere etc, and the suspicion of ordinary Muslims everywhere (NYPD), state legislation against sharia law (!) shrill bloggers etc. none of this would have happened if Al Qaeda was a homegrown terrorist organization.